utia-gc/ngs-test/README.md

-# test-SRAlign - RNA-seq
+# ngs-test diff-chip-seq

-A central set of files for reproducible testing of RNA-seq pipelines built on SRAlign.
+A central set of files for reproducible testing of [`utia-gc/diff-chip-seq`](https://github.com/utia-gc/diff-chip-seq).

 *S. cerevisiae* is used here because of its small chromosomes.